Feb 25, 2026

 • Define explicit responsibility boundaries using structured role definitions that specify not just what each agent should do, but what they should never attempt.
 Include negative constraints alongside positive capabilities.

-• Implement role validation checkpoints where agents must declare their intended actions before execution.
+• Implement role-validation checkpoints that require agents to declare their intended actions before execution.
 Use middleware to reject attempts that fall outside defined boundaries.

 • Create handoff protocols that formalize how agents transfer work to specialists.
 Build explicit triggers that route tasks to appropriate experts rather than letting agents decide when to delegate.